CVE-2026-25293

 Remediation

-Proactive Monitoring: Monitor network traffic for unexpected communication patterns or malformed packets directed toward PLC interfaces.
+Proactive Monitoring: Monitor adjacent network traffic for anomalous patterns or malformed packets directed toward devices utilizing this chipset.

 Exploitation status